Blue-green infrastructure, such as Gardens by the Bay, offers a vision to the future of sustainable infrastructure for emerging Asia

-Such examples emphasise the importance of sustainable infrastructure in creating a more sustainable, attractive and liveable environment that will enable the city to attract talent whilst ensuring sustainability efforts are commercially viable.
+Such examples emphasise the importance of sustainable social infrastructure in creating a more sustainable, attractive and liveable environment that will enable the city to attract talent whilst ensuring sustainability efforts are commercially viable.

 The Bishan – Ang Mo Kio Park showcases the importance of green sustainable infrastructure in improving a city’s health and liveability